Can You Break Someone's Arm with an Armbar?

 How Bad Does an Armbar Hurt?

 The degree to which an armbar hurts depends on how mobile your elbow joint is.
-In most cases, armbars become incredibly painful as soon as they damage the ligaments and bones in your arm.
-However, some jiu-jitsu practitioners have exceptionally lax joints, making them more capable of withstanding the pressure of an armbar.
-Still, an armbar can cause pain and injury even if you have mobile joints.
+In most cases, armbars become incredibly painful as soon as the elbow joint extends beyond its normal range of motion.
+However, some jiu-jitsu practitioners have exceptionally mobile joints, making them more capable of withstanding the pressure of an armbar.

 What’s the Easiest Way to Break Someone’s Arm?

-Breaking someone's arm is not easy, but some techniques can do it.
+Breaking someone’s arm is not easy, but some techniques can do it.
 The Kimura is one of the most likely submissions to cause an arm bone fracture.
-The main goal of a Kimura is to twist the shoulder, but this technique can also lead to a broken arm bone.
-The armbar is another move that can break someone's arm bone if you apply force in the correct location.
+Although the main goal of a Kimura is to apply rotational force to the shoulder, this technique can also lead to a broken arm bone.
+As noted earlier, the armbar is also capable of breaking an opponent’s arm bone if you apply force in the correct location.

 Related Posts